hanlaoshi/Deep-Generative-Modeling/README.md

 - EXIT: Extrapolation and Interpolation-based Neural Controlled Differential Equations for Time-series Classification and Forecasting. [[Paper]](https://dl.acm.org/doi/abs/10.1145/3485447.3512030)

-        we propose to i) generate another latent continuous path using an encoder-decoder architecture, which corresponds to the interpolation process of NCDEs, i.e., our neural network-based interpolation vs. the existing explicit interpolation, and ii) exploit the generative characteristic of the decoder, i.e., extrapolation beyond the time domain of original data if needed.
+        This paper propose to i) generate another latent continuous path using an encoder-decoder architecture, which corresponds to the interpolation process of NCDEs, i.e., our neural network-based interpolation vs. the existing explicit interpolation, and ii) exploit the generative characteristic of the decoder, i.e., extrapolation beyond the time domain of original data if needed.

 ## 2021
 - Probabilistic Forecast of Time Series with Transformers and Normalizing Flows. [[Thesis]](https://github.com/hanlaoshi/Deep-Generative-Modeling/blob/main/PDF%20files/Probabilistic%20Forecast%20of%20Time%20Series%20with%20Transformers%20and%20Normalizing%20Flows.pdf)